 The Co-Op is designed to make available to the students, faculty, and staff most of the equipment necessary to take advantage of both on-campus and off-campus recreational activities.
-Only members of the Co-Op may check out equipment for non-class use.
+All current students/faculty/staff may check out equipment at no cost.
 This includes intramural teams as well as individuals.
 Available equipment includes rackets, racquetballs, eye guards, basketballs, camping gear, climbing equipment, kayaks, etc. A complete list of equipment is posted in the Cabre Gym at the checkout station.